V1.0 Dec 20 2008

 What does that really mean?
 What effect are we trying to achieve here?

 That may seem like a simple, perhaps even stupid question to ask - except that far too many people dive right in without actually considering what the end state of all this work really is.
-We need a mission, or a goal, so that we know when it is we are finished, and so we can map a course to get from where we are, at the start, to that ultimate goal.
+We need a mission, or a goal, so that we know when it is we are finished, and so we can map a course to get from where we are, at the start, to that final goal.

 The ultimate effect should be "win races" - and that implies completing the event course in the shortest possible time relative to the other competitors.